nomeata/rec-def-pearl/pearl/aec/README.md

     *Main> canThrow2 example4
     True

+The file `program-analysis-hatafun.hs` contains the example from Appendix D.1 using Hatafun.

 The files `dominators.hs` and `minesweeper.hs` contain further example without comments; they accompany blog posts that you can google for, if you want (but this will deanonymize the authors).